remarkjs/remark-lint/doc/create-a-custom-rule.md

 }
 ```

-Let's create a `doc.md`, the markdown file we want to lint:
+Let’s create a `doc.md`, the markdown file we want to lint:

 ```sh
  touch doc.md